MirolimMajidov/EventMessaging/README.md

 `eventSubscriberManagerOptions` - it is an alternative way of overwriting `Subscribers` settings, to register and set custom settings for the subscribers if needed.
 If you don't pass them, it will use the default settings configured in the `DefaultSettings` section or RabbitMQ's default settings; <br/>
 `assemblies` - as I mentioned in above, it is to find and load the publishers and subscribers and register them to the services of DI automatically.
 It can be multiple assemblies depend on your design.

-## Adding property to the publishing event's headers
+### Adding property to the publishing event's headers

-Before publishing an event, you can attach properties to event headers by passing the header name and value to the `TryAddHeader` method.
-Keep in mind, the header name must be unique, otherwise it will be ignored.
+Before publishing an event, you can attach properties to the event's headers by passing the header name and value to the `AddHeader` method.
+Keep in mind, the header name must be unique, otherwise it will throw exception.
 Example:
 ```
 var userUpdated = new UserUpdated { UserId = item.Id, OldUserName = item.Name, NewUserName = newName };
 userUpdated.Headers = new();
 userUpdated.Headers.Add("TraceId", HttpContext.TraceIdentifier);
-_eventPublisher.Publish(userUpdated);
+_eventPublisherManager.Publish(userUpdated);
 ```

-## Reading property from the subscribed event's headers
+### Reading property from the subscribed event's headers

-The `Handle` method of the subscriber handler has a collection parameter named `eventHeaders`.
-From this you can read the property value from the event's headers.
+We can read the attached property value from the Headers collection of the received event.
 Example:
 ```
-public Task Handle(UserUpdated @event)
+public async Task<bool> Receive(UserCreated @event)
 {
-   if (@event.Headers?.TryGetValue("TraceId", out string traceId) == true)
+    if (@event.Headers?.TryGetValue("TraceId", out var traceId) == true)
     {
     }

-   return Task.CompletedTask;
+    return await Task.FromResult(true);
 }
 ```

-## Changing a naming police for serializing and deserializing properties of Event
+### Changing a naming police for serializing and deserializing properties of Event

 By default, while serializing and deserializing properties of event, it will use the `PascalCase`, but you can also use `CamelCase`, `SnakeCaseLower`, `SnakeCaseUpper`, `KebabCaseLower`, or `KebabCaseUpper` if you want.
-For this you need to add `PropertyNamingPolicy` option to `RabbitMQSettings` section if you want to apply it for all publishers or subscribers, or you can use it only for publisher or subscriber event.
+For this you need to add `PropertyNamingPolicy` option to `RabbitMQSettings` section if you want to apply it for all publishers or subscribers, or you can use it only for specific publisher or subscriber event.
 Example:
 ```
 "RabbitMQSettings": {
     "DefaultSettings": {